 Because the word 'stress' is so much part of everyday language, the incidence of stress is difficult to measure.
 To avoid confusing 'stress' with 'being busy', the students taking part in Aarhus University's study environment surveys were not asked about the incidence of stress, but rather about the incidence of severe stress-related symptoms, which were explicitly defined as solitude, irregular heartbeat, stomach-aches, muscular tension, sadness, restlessness, relaxation problems, concentration problems, forgetfulness and similar serious symptoms.
-Exposure to stress over a short period of time does not necessarily have negative consequences, but long-term exposure to severe stress can have serious implications.
+Exposure to stress over a short period of time does not necessarily have negative consequences, but longterm exposure to severe stress can have serious implicaknowing what you need to do, or if there are unclear goals for what needs to be done, or for when you have done enough.
+This chapter aims to identify the students' level of severe stress both on a daily basis and during exam periods, and the chapter shows the figures for the self-reported weekly hours spent on lessons, preparation, work etc.

+tions.
 Therefore, the students were asked how often they experience severe stress symptoms.